 This delightful read was a grocery store purchase that I ate up in two-and-a-half days.
-I love historical fiction and this was the perfect book to dive into after the intensity of The Huntress (also excellent).
+I love historical fiction and it the perfect book to dive into after the intensity of The Huntress (also excellent, but very fraught).
 No wars, no killing, just a solid story about a feisty French entrepreneur determined to keep her family’s perfume business alive in the 1950’s, with Grace Kelly’s wedding timeline as the foundation for how events unfold in the book.
 And it’s a love story.
 Ah, l’amour.

 6. The Widow Cliquot

 Keeping with the French theme, I just started The Widow Cliquot.
 (As in Veuve Cliquot.)
 I discovered this biography while reading the acknowledgements in The Winemaker’s Wife and immediately ordered it.
-I cannot wait to read about how Barbe-Nicole Cliquot Ponsardin overcame her husband’s death and the adversity of the early 19th century to become a badass and incredibly rich businesswoman, running one of the greatest champagne houses.
+I cannot wait to read about how Barbe-Nicole Cliquot Ponsardin overcame her husband’s death and the adversity of the early 19th century to become a kick-ass female entrepreneur.

 7. Home Work